jnessier/ReverseProxy-PlausibleAnalytics/README.md

-# PlausibleReverseProxy
+# Reverse proxy for Plausible Analytics
-Reverse proxy for Plausible Analytics, written in PHP for Shared-Hosting on Apache.
+Written in PHP for Shared-Hosting on Apache.

 ## Installation